letitiabanana/PnP-OVSS/README.md

 # Code Implementation for CVPR2024 PAPER -- Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models (PnP-OVSS)

-:exclamation: Only the code for BLIP with Pascal Context and Cityscapes is provided here.
+:exclamation: Only the code for BLIP with Pascal Context is provided here.

 ## System
 CUDA Version: 11.7  <br>